Momansi96/reading-notes/Read07.md

 - BLOCK & INLINE ELEMENTS:

- 1- Block level elements look like they start on a new line.
+ 1- Block-level elements look like they start on a new line.

  2- Inline elements flow within the text and do not start on a new line.